msclock/sphinx-deployment/docs/getting_started.md

 ]
 ```

-Configure the extension with the listed metadata optionally and it will generate
+You can configure the extension by adding the following metadata to your
-a view list below the versioned items.
+`conf.py` file:

 ```python
 sphinx_deployment_dll = {